AlpacaTravel/graphql-docs/topics/itinerary/Querying an Itinerary/README.md

 | C        |                    | C to D              |
 | D        | C to D, B to D     |                     |

+## Numbering strategies

+Using GraphQL queries, it is possible to query and access numbering for queries.
+This can be used for presenting basic numeric ordering in your list or for when you load a specific itinerary location.

+- Using `edge` data provided by `children` or `descendants` queries, you can access the `edgePositionNumber`.
+This will provide a numeric value for the returned as a position relative to the other edges returned as a sequence
+- Using `siblingPositionNumber` on `ItineraryLocation` and `ItineraryDirection`, you can access the position relative to the other child siblings

+You can modify the numbering behaviour with the optional `skipOptional` or
+`skipOmitList` query parameters.
+These default to `true`, and will provide a null number on nodes that have been marked as optional, or excluded from being returned in a list.

 ## Additional Resources

 - [Creating an itinerary](/topics/itinerary/Creating%20an%20itinerary/README.md)